How Important Is Idle Time?

 Be 'Weird' About It.

-As creatives, I'm sure we're used to being seen as strange for the things we do.
-Who else would be challenging the social norms if we're not?.
-In 2008, Finnish artist Pilvi Takala created an art installation called The Trainee.
+In 2008 (just before smartphones and Facebook became as widely used as they are today - in 2023) Finnish artist Pilvi Takala created an art installation called The Trainee.
 The artist spends time at a desk 'doing brain work'- to her colleagues it looks as if she's seemingly not doing anything at all and that starts to make them uncomfortable.
 The installation quietly threatens social norms and questions how 'masking laziness in apparent activity and browsing Facebook during working hours belong to the acceptable behavioural patterns of a work community'.

 Taking part in your idle time might just question social norms, it might frustrate others that you're not doing something in particular.
 Guard this idle time and be weird about it.
 Try to get as much of it as you can, it's very important to the creative process.